liucijus/liucijus.github.io/schedule.md

 ### Upcoming

-* Nov 8 - Vilnius Girls Code: Introduction to Git Merge and Rebase
+No future plans yet :)

 ### Past

 2016

+ * Nov 8 - Vilnius Girls Code: Introduction to Git Merge and Rebase
  * Oct 22 - Global Day of Coderetreat Kaunas
  * Oct 21 - Testcon Vilnius: Can You Trust Your Tests?
  * Oct 13 - Agile Tour Kaunas: TDD: Discover Implementation by Stepping Small